mvetois/MySQLDump/README.md

 # MySQLDump
-Backup system for a MySQL database
+Backup system for a MySQL database.
+This project will create a SQL file to reset a database if needed.

 ## How to configure